Electrical Flows over Spanning Trees: Introduction

-where $\delta^+(v)$ and $\delta^-(v)$ denote the sets of incoming and outgoing edges of $v$ (after fixing an arbitrary orientation on the edges), {$f$ is any feasible flow satisfying the demands \eqref{flow}\footnote{Here we use a simplified linear flow model, similar to \cite{Madry_2010}.
+where $f$ is any feasible flow satisfying the demands \eqref{flow}\footnote{Here we use a simplified linear flow model, similar to \cite{Madry_2010}.
 In reality, power flow equations are nonlinear and result in non-convex optimization problems \cite{low2014convex,madani2014convex,molzahn2014investigation,peng2016distributed}.
 We refer the reader to a recent survey on relaxations and approximations of power flow equations \cite{molzahn2019survey}.
-In contrast, here we aim to relax the non-linearity of the power flow model, and instead focus on the combinatorial aspect of the optimization problem in \eqref{eq:p0}.}, the support of $f$ is constrained to be acyclic (and therefore, a tree rooted at $r$) \eqref{support}}, and the objective \eqref{eq:p0} is to minimize the energy of the flow.
+In contrast, here we aim to relax the non-linearity of the power flow model, and instead focus on the combinatorial aspect of the optimization problem in \eqref{eq:p0}.}, the support of $f$ is constrained to be acyclic (and therefore, a tree rooted at $r$) \eqref{support}, and the objective \eqref{eq:p0} is to minimize the energy of the flow.
 While there may be more than one feasible flow satisfying the demands in general, an electrical flow minimizes the energy subject to meeting the demands.
-Moreover, {given an $r$-rooted tree}, there is a unique flow $f$ on the tree that satisfies the demands: $f_e = \sum_{i \in \text{succ}(e)} d_i$, where $\text{succ}(e)$ is the set of nodes that connect to the root through $e$. {Also, note that any $r$-rooted tree can be augmented to be a spanning tree in the graph at no additional cost.\footnote{Contract the support of the flow and add edges with 0 flow to construct a spanning tree.}} Therefore, the network reconfiguration problem \eqref{eq:p0} can then be equivalently written as:\footnote{We assume that the demands are real numbers, while in energy systems, demands are usually complex numbers $d=p+\mathbf{i}q$, capturing the active $(p)$ and reactive $(q)$ parts of the demand.
+Moreover, {given an $r$-rooted tree}, there is a unique flow $f$ on the tree that satisfies the demands: $f_e = \sum_{i \in \text{succ}(e)} d_i$, where $\text{succ}(e)$ is the set of nodes that connect to the root through $e$. {Also, note that any $r$-rooted tree can be augmented to be a spanning tree in the graph at no additional cost.\footnote{Contract the support of the flow and add edges with 0 flow to construct a spanning tree.}} Therefore, the network reconfiguration problem \eqref{eq:p0} {is equivalent to}:\footnote{We assume that the demands are real numbers, while in energy systems, demands are usually complex numbers $d=p+\mathbf{i}q$, capturing the active $(p)$ and reactive $(q)$ parts of the demand.
 In this case, the objective function can be decomposed into two additive parts, in which one is only a function of real demands ($p$), and the other is only a function of the reactive part ($q$).
 All our approximation guarantees hold for this more realistic objective as well, because the proposed solutions would guarantee the same approximation factor for both parts of the objective.}

 where $\mathcal{T}$ is the set of all spanning trees of $G$.

 Although distribution grid practitioners and power systems researchers have used a broad range of heuristics to get reasonable solutions in practice (see e.g., \cite{civanlar1988distribution,baran1989network,kumar2014power}), little is known about provable bounds for the network reconfiguration problem.
 Khodabakhsh \etal \cite{khodabakhsh2018submodular} provided an integer programming formulation (with a cubic objective) for \eqref{eq:p1} involving $\bigO(n^3)$ constraints and variables using Martin's extended formulation for spanning trees \cite{martin1991}.
 Note that the network reconfiguration problem requires minimizing a quadratic function over the vertices of the general flow polytope (Theorem 7.4 in \cite{bertsimas_97})\footnote{{\sg{The support of the vertices of the general flow polytope is a tree}}.
 We use the term `polytope' instead of `polyhedron' because we assume $r_e > 0$ for all edges $e \in E$.}.
 In particular, if all the resistances are uniform, then the problem is equivalent to finding a vertex with the smallest Euclidean norm, which is known to be NP-hard (see for example Lemma 4.1.4 in \cite{haddock_2018}).
 We next present an overview of the related work on this problem.